ysyk2021/the-power-of-innovation-harnessing-the-creative-potential-of-individuals-and-organizations/src/chapter-9-1.md

-Chapter 6: Techniques for Sustaining Innovation Efforts
+Techniques for Sustaining Innovation Efforts
 =======================================================

 Sustaining innovation efforts is crucial for long-term success and growth in today's competitive landscape.
 It requires a systematic approach to keep the creative momentum alive, continuously generate new ideas, and transform them into impactful innovations.
 This chapter explores various techniques that individuals and organizations can employ to sustain their innovation efforts effectively.